Industry Insights

 - Enable annotations for future reference, team collaboration, or teaching purposes.

-- Support comparison of multiple slides side-by-side to track disease progression or tissue changes.
+- Support the comparison of multiple slides to track disease progression or tissue changes.

 Modern viewers often feature measurement aids, region-of-interest tagging, and side-by-side comparisons.
 Equally important is their ability to integrate directly with patient case data and AI outputs so pathologists see all relevant information in one place.
 A fast, intuitive viewer can significantly boost efficiency, especially when remote consultations or telepathology are essential.